Halfway Houses in Washington, IN

 Next Step Cornerstone - 55.0 miles from Washington, IN

-Next Step Cornerstone is a halfway house in Terre Haute, Indiana, 47802 zip code.
+Next Step Cornerstone is a sober living house in Terre Haute, IN, 47802 zip code.

 Address: 1201 South 6th Street, Terre Haute, IN 47802 in Vigo County